mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Setre?
 Thi was with you?"

-"Yes.
+"Yes. she had been a child slave in Holragi, a miner for poisonous sulfate minerals.
+When she was still a child, she escaped from slavery but could never find a place to call home in Shaki.
+When she was sent to the Shadestead, she discovered that she was very good at protecting herself and so she decided to protect me.
 Before I left, we were... close.
 Very close...
 But she was frustrated that I wouldn't do anything to stop Lissa.
 That I had been too weak on hae.
 I promised her I would return one day.
 I taught her everything I knew, hoping she would keep the tradition.
 When I heard from Linyu that she had Lissa's markings and had captured you, I knew that the tribe had disbanded."

 "So everything you came back for is gone."